-Here, I will be starting from Manali side and exiting from Shimla but it has a major disadvantage.
-Spiti Valley is a cold desert situated in the trans-Himalayan region at an altitude of 11000+ feet mostly and hence, your body will require a certain amount of acclimatization before you enter the Spiti Valley.
+Here, I will be starting from the Manali side and exiting from Shimla, but it has a major disadvantage.
+Spiti Valley is a cold desert situated in the trans-Himalayan region at an altitude of 11000+ feet mostly.
+Hence, your body will require a certain amount of acclimatization before you enter the Spiti Valley.